 However, there are literally pages of guidelines and restrictions in place as to how that “worship gathering” must take place.
 These pertain only to what we would typically deem a “worship service” with singing, a sermon, communion, taking an offering, etc.

-Any other form of church programing is exempt from this unlimited cap and falls under other guidelines, such as:
+Any other form of church programing is exempt from this unlimited cap and falls under other guidelines, such as (examples only, and subject to regular changes):

 In order for our congregation to meet for what we would call our Sunday morning worship gathering we have to do the following: